Research

 Shaikh’s research examined the components of e-cigarettes and the potential harm that the product can have.
 Results offered some startling data, concluding that Juul e-liquid components demonstrated acute toxicity in vascular endothelial cells.

-Marielisa Cabrera-Sánchez, a medical student at the University of Puerto Rico School of Medicine, took home top honors in the 2021 AMA Research Challenge for her work on Moraxella catarrhalis.
+Marielisa Cabrera-Sánchez, a fourth-year medical student at the University of Puerto Rico School of Medicine, took home top honors in the 2021 AMA Research Challenge for her work on Moraxella catarrhalis.

 The condition is an upper respiratory bacterium that exacerbates chronic obstructive pulmonary disease and may not have been a familiar topic to judges, coming from a variety of specialty backgrounds.